sorebear/banner-ad-framework/README.md

 #### Overview - Images

-If "my-awesome-banner" was marked as a "vertical" banner, it would pull in all the images from:
+If "my-awesome-banner" was marked as a "static" banner, it would pull in all the images from:
 * `resources/img/shared`
-* `resources/img/vertical`
+* `resources/img/shared-static`
 * `resources/img/pages/my-awesome-banner`.

+Banners will always pull in the globablly shared image folder, the banner type shared image folder, and the banner specific image folder.

 ## 2.1: File Structure - HTML